 pgAdmin will be actually installed using the graphical Software Manager.

-Adding pgAdmin to the install of PostgreSQL on Linux CentOS 7
+Adding pgAdmin to PostgreSQL install

 Now everything is ready to install pgAdmin and manage the PostgreSQL Database Server.
 From the Software Manager let’s look for “pgadmin4” and select to install the first one as per screenshot below.